eagereyes/eagereyes.org/blog/2008/engaging-readers-with-square-pie-waffle-charts.md

 In short, the chart has a style and a message.
 Good charts do not only have to be correct, they also have to be appealing.
 And this is well done here.

 There is also a collection of <a href="http://www.enterprise-dashboard.com/2008/05/06/the-square-pie-chart/">good examples of pie charts in business graphics</a>.
 Some of them may be a bit overloaded, but compared with other sins committed in business graphics and dashboards, it's very tame.
 I'd take a matrix/waffle/square pie chart over gauges and artificial horizons any day.
-Perhaps the influence of <a href="/Techniques/Treemaps.html">treemaps</a>&nbsp;in business also helps make these charts look more familiar and thus more acceptable.
+Perhaps the influence of <a href="/Techniques/Treemaps.html">treemaps</a> in business also helps make these charts look more familiar and thus more acceptable.

 There is no doubt that we need to be careful about the choice of visual representation, and that we need to encourage the use of good charts and criticize the bad ones.
 But that doesn't mean we can get lazy and squeeze everything into a few standard charts types we've been using for decades.
-That is especially true if we want people to actually care about what we're trying to show &ndash;&nbsp;and not bore them to tears.
+That is especially true if we want people to actually care about what we're trying to show &ndash; and not bore them to tears.

 _Posted by <a href="/about">Robert Kosara</a> on September 07, 2008_